jumanjihouse/docker-hooktftp/README.md

     ok 9 scanelf command is available
     ok 10 hooktftp binary is stripped
-    ok 11 hooktftp binary is statically compiled ok 12 HOOKTFTP_VERSION is a symlink at top-level ok 13 HOOKTFTP_VERSION is a regular file in build direcctory ci/test OK
+    ok 11 hooktftp binary is statically compiled ci/test OK